ietf-wg-cellar/matroska-specification/notes.md

 | 1605-2404    | <frame3> | Third frame data  |
 Table: Fixed-Size Lacing Example{#blockFixedSizeLacing}

 This gives a Block of 2405 octets.
-When reading the Block we find that there are 3 frames (Octet 4).
+When reading the Block, we find that there are three frames (Octet 4).
 The data start at Octet 5, so the size of each frame is (2405 - 5) / 3 = 800.